krasimir/stent/README.md

 The handler function accepts the previous state and should return a new state in a immutable fashion.
 Same as the [Redux's reducer](http://redux.js.org/docs/basics/Reducers.html), whatever we return becomes the new state.

-The actual todo item is passed to the `addTodo` method of the machine and comes as a second argument of the handler.
+The actual todo item is passed to the `addTodo` method and it comes as a second argument of the handler.

 Stent also accepts a generator function as a handler.
 That's inspired by the [redux-saga](https://redux-saga.js.org/) project.
-The generators have couple of interesting characteristics and this library uses two of them - the ability to generate multiple results from a single function and the ability to *pause* the execution.
+The generators have couple of interesting characteristics and this library uses two of them - the ability to generate multiple results (from a single function) and the ability to *pause* the execution.
 What if we need to fetch data from the server and want to handle that process with multiple states - `idle`, `fetching`, `done` or `error`.
 Here's how to do it with a generator as a handler:

 ```js
 const machine = Machine.create('todo-app', {